zestedesavoir/latex-template/README.md

 If you are a developer wanting to help, you can clone this package anywhere and just use the Makefile to run the tests (see [`CONTRIBUTING.md`](./CONTRIBUTING.md)).

-To use this package normally, you need to clone it into your `TXMFHOME/tex/latex/` directory (you can know to which location `TXMFHOME` corresponds by running `kpsewhich -var-value TEXMFHOME`, but probably `$HOME/texmf/`) and then run `texhash`.
+To use this package normally, you need to clone it into your `TXMFHOME/tex/latex/` directory (you can know to which location `TXMFHOME` corresponds by running `kpsewhich -var-value TEXMFHOME`, but probably `$HOME/texmf/`).
+Note that you don't need to run `texhash`.
 More information is given for example [here](https://faculty.math.illinois.edu/~hildebr/tex/tips-customstyles.html).

 This repo uses submodules.
 After clone this repo, in root folder of the project, execute this command to download the submodules: `git submodule update --init --recursive`.